BUY IT NOW!

 Searching for Alpha Centauri in a '64 Chevy, though often hilarious, is a beautifully rendered story of innocence, edification, intrigue, adventure, and endurance.

 In hindsight, I came to realize that this TV program was a metaphor for my own nomadic youth.
-The biggest difference was that my family was not cohesive like the close-knit Robinsonsnot even close.
-That, and, of course, we substituted a bland, beige '64 Chevy for a cool, saucer-shaped spaceship.
+The biggest difference was that my family was not cohesive like the close-knit Robinsons — not even close.
+That, and, of course, we substituted a boxy, beige ’64 Chevy for the Robinson’s sleek, saucer-shaped spaceship.”
+GS

 SEARCHING FOR ALPHA CENTAURI IN A '64 CHEVY